Mirantis/mke-docs/content/docs/concepts/cni.md

 ### Kube-router

-Configuration for the kube-router CNI can be done by referring to the documentation in https://github.com/cloudnativelabs/kube-router/blob/master/docs/user-guide.md#command-line-options.
+Configuration for the Kube-router CNI can be done by referring to the documentation in https://github.com/cloudnativelabs/kube-router/blob/master/docs/user-guide.md#command-line-options.

 Two parameters [cidrV4 and v] are used to specify the ipv4 cidr and log level for the cluster.